Self-Regulation vs External Policing in Clothing-Optional Areas

 • synthesis of case examples from Europe, Australia, and North America

-The objective is to identify structural patterns rather than evaluate individual locations.
+The objective is to identify repeatable governance principles rather than evaluate individual locations or isolated incidents.

 1. Introduction